daxxog/envsubst-mustache/README.md

 ```

 ### Advanced Example In Dockerfile
-This replaces envsubst in a debian-based docker image with envsubst-mustace (e.g. in nginx)
+This replaces envsubst in a debian-based docker image with envsubst-mustache (e.g. in nginx)
 ```
 # upgrade debian packages
 ENV DEBIAN_FRONTEND="noninteractive"